yehia67/documentation/client-libraries/0.1/account-module/js/create-account.md

 You can customize the behavior of these plugins by changing the network settings or you can build your own.
 :::

 5\.
-Start the account and the plugins
+Start the account and any plugins, and open the database

 ```js
 account.start();